rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Naturalism has its roots in the Ionian enlightenment.
 From there, it has shaped the scientific revolution.
-In many philosophical movements and counter-movements naturalism has evolved and been refined.
+In many philosophical movements and counter-movements elements of naturalism have evolved and been refined.
-Heroes for the naturalist include Thales, Protagoras, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and others.
+Heroes for naturalism include Thales, Protagoras, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and many others.

-An important view of philosophy for a naturalist is that philosophy is continuous with science.
-TODO: Quine.

-TODO:

--   Philosophy is a nursery for budding sciences.
--   Expand this before it is immediately misunderstood.

 Why should I care?